How much money do you lose selling a home as-is In North Carolina

 How to Handle Lowball Offers

-- Understand Buyer Intentions: Find out why the buyer made a low offer.
-Are they testing the market, or do they have a strict budget?
+• Understand Buyer Intentions: Research the reasons behind the low offers.
+Are they just testing the waters, or do they have a specific range they have to stick to?

-- Negotiate Effectively: Use negotiation tips to counter offers.
-Highlight the value of your property and market comparisons to support your price.
+• Negotiate Effectively: Use the tips on how to negotiate to your advantage and illustrate the value of your property and relevant market comparisons to justify your price.

 Tips for Successful Negotiations